okweipeng/Employment_Outcomes_Based_on_Education_Level_Analysis/README.md

 - `women-stem.csv`
 - `wages_by_edu.csv`

-*Note: Some datasets originally considered were discarded due to unavailability.*
+*Note: Certain datasets originally considered were discarded due to unavailability as of current.*

 ---